tmokmss/blog/src/data/blog/serverless-fullstack-webapp-architecture-2025/index.md

 A cost breakdown table is [summarized in the README](https://github.com/aws-samples/serverless-full-stack-webapp-starter-kit?tab=readme-ov-file#cost).
 The estimate is $8.50 per month for 100 users.
 Of course, this is a rough estimate, and actual values will depend on your use case.

-Also, the above does not include free tiers.
+A good news is that, the above does not include free tiers.
 If you can fully utilize the free tier, many services like Cognito, Lambda, and NAT Instance would fall within the free range, resulting in costs under $5 per month.

 ## Drawbacks of This Architecture